micmejia/bible-dump/NKJV/Luke/Luke 8.md

 And some fell among thorns, and the thorns sprang up with it and choked it.

 ###### 8
-But others fell on good ground, sprang up, and yielded [^e]a crop a hundredfold."
+But others fell on good ground, sprang up, and yielded a crop a hundredfold."
 When He had said these things He cried, "He who has ears to hear, let him hear!" ## The Purpose of Parables

 ###### 9
 Then His disciples asked Him, saying, "What does this parable mean?"

 ###### 10
-And He said, "To you it has been given to know the [^f]mysteries of the kingdom of God, but to the rest _it is given_ in parables, that 'Seeing they may not see, And hearing they may not understand.' ## The Parable of the Sower Explained
+And He said, "To you it has been given to know the mysteries of the kingdom of God, but to the rest _it is given_ in parables, that 'Seeing they may not see, And hearing they may not understand.' ## The Parable of the Sower Explained

 ###### 11
 "Now the parable is this: The seed is the word of God.